Pratapgarh Estate

-Pratapgarh was a Rajput estate or Jagir of Oudh, India.
+Pratapgarh was an estate (taluqdari) of Oudh, British India.
+The Taluqdari was controlled by the Somvanshi clan of Rajputs.
+Now it is part of Pratapgarh district in Uttar Pradesh, India.
 The rulers of the estate were originally ruling from a place known as Taroul or Tiroul near Allahabad.
 The ancestor of the family was Babu Sujan Shah, son of Raja Sangram Shah of Tiroul.
-Later a descendant, Babu Pratap Singh (1628–1683) came to the region known as Rampur and built a fort, and gave the city its current name, Pratapgarh.
+Later a descendant, Babu Pratap Singh (1628–1682) came to the region known as Rampur and built a fort, and gave the city its current name, Pratapgarh.